 How to make a complaint

 If you'd just like to speak to someone about an issue that's concerning you, please contact us through the chat available on the Revolut app.
 The in-app chat is our customer support tool, and our answers to the queries made by you through the in-app chat are not subject to the complaint handling time frames indicated below.
 We can usually settle matters quickly through the app.
-You’ll probably need to give us the information below.
+For customers whose services are provided by Revolut Bank UAB in Poland we have the following ways of complaint submissions:

 You’ll need to tell us:

-We'll look into your complaint and respond to you by email.
-We will communicate with you in English or Polish, unless we tell you otherwise.
+We'll look into your complaint and respond to you by post or email.
+We will communicate with you in Polish or English.
+If you raise a complaint in any other language we will also respond to you in Polish or English.

 If you’re unhappy with our service, we’ll try to put things right